 P25.24 change “A WUR PPDU carries a WUR frame.
 A WUR AP transmits a WUR PPDU to a single WUR non-AP STAor multiple WUR non-AP STAs, and the five types of WUR frames provide the following functions:” to “A WUR PPDU carries a WUR frame.
 A WUR AP transmits a WUR PPDU to a single WUR non-AP STAor multiple WUR non-AP STAs, and five types of WUR frames are defined that provide the following functions:”

+[Po-kai:revised

+Revised with the following

+“A WUR PPDU carries a WUR frame.
+A WUR AP transmits a WUR PPDU to a single WUR non-AP STA or multiple WUR non-AP STAs.
+There are five types of WUR frames that provide the following functions:”

+]

+P25.27 change “The WUR Beacon frame is used to maintain timing synchronization between a WUR non-AP STA and a WUR AP that is transmitting the WUR Beacon frame and enables the WUR duty cycle operation.” to “WUR Beacon frames are used to maintain timing synchronization between a WUR non-AP STA and a WUR AP that is transmitting the WUR Beacon frames and enable the WUR duty cycle operation.”

+[Po-kai:accepted]

-P25.27 change “The WUR Beacon frame is used to maintain timing synchronization between a WUR non-AP STA and a WUR AP that is transmitting the WUR Beacon frame and enables the WUR duty cycle operation.” to “WUR Beacon frames are used to maintain timing synchronization between a WUR non-AP STA and a WUR AP that is transmitting the WUR Beacon frames and enable the WUR duty cycle operation.”P25.31 change “The WUR Wake-up frame provides notification to one or more WUR non-AP STA(s) that a WUR AP has buffered data for the WUR non-AP STA(s), which enables the WUR non-AP STAs to remain in power save for longer periods of time when there is no data to receive and enables the WUR non-AP STAs to react promptly to incoming traffic and critical update of BSS parameters.” to “WUR Wake-up frames provide notification to one or more WUR non-AP STA(s) that a WUR AP has buffered data for the WUR non-AP STA(s), which enables the WUR non-AP STAs to remain in power save for longer periods of time when there is no data to receive and enables the WUR non-AP STAs to react promptly to incoming traffic and critical update of BSS parameters.”
+P25.31 change “The WUR Wake-up frame provides notification to one or more WUR non-AP STA(s) that a WUR AP has buffered data for the WUR non-AP STA(s), which enables the WUR non-AP STAs to remain in power save for longer periods of time when there is no data to receive and enables the WUR non-AP STAs to react promptly to incoming traffic and critical update of BSS parameters.” to “WUR Wake-up frames provide notification to one or more WUR non-AP STA(s) that a WUR AP has buffered data for the WUR non-AP STA(s), which enables the WUR non-AP STAs to remain in power save for longer periods of time when there is no data to receive and enables the WUR non-AP STAs to react promptly to incoming traffic and critical update of BSS parameters.”

+[Po-kai:accepted]

 P25.36 change “The WUR Short Wake-up frame is a shortened version of the WUR Wake-up frame.” to “WUR Short Wake-up frames are shortened version of WUR Wake-up frames.”

+[Po-kai:accepted]

 P25.38 change “The WUR Discovery frame supports the discovery of WUR APs by a WUR non-AP STA at low power consumption.” to “WUR Discovery frames support the discovery of WUR APs by a WUR non-AP STA at low power consumption.”

+[Po-kai:accepted]